 The Oxford Dictionary defines virginity as “the state of never having had sexual intercourse.”
 (Oxford Dictionary) This definition of virginity is the common understanding of the term.
-In this instance virginity is simply the status one enjoys before they become sexually active.
-However, for many people virginity is also synonymous with purity, decency and innocence.
-In this instance virginity is sometimes seen as a calling.
+In this instance, virginity is merely the status one enjoys before they become sexually active.
+However, for many people virginity is also synonymous with purity, decency, and innocence.
+In this instance, virginity is sometimes seen as a calling.
 Some people choose celibacy as a vocation, vowing never to marry and keep their virginity for life.
 This is the case, for example, for those who take up Holy Orders in the Roman Catholic Church, men who become deacons, priests and bishops.
-This applies also to people who choose Monastic Life (monks and nuns) and lay Catholic women who become Consecrated Virgins.
-For lay Catholics who choose to marry, it is expected they remain virgins until they are married.
+This also applies to people who choose Monastic Life (monks and nuns) and lay Catholic women who become Consecrated Virgins.
+For lay Catholics who decide to marry, it is expected they remain virgins until they are married.

 This brings me to the scandal I spied in recent news reports that inspired me to write this article.
-Molly Shattuck, a 48 year old woman, socialite and former cheerleader for the Baltimore Ravens (NFL football team), plead guilty to the charge of statutory rape in a court in Delaware on June 16, 2015.
-It seems she initiated a sexual relationship with a 15 year old boy (presumably a virgin) in May 2014.
+Molly Shattuck, a 48-year-old woman, socialite and former cheerleader for the Baltimore Ravens (NFL football team), plead guilty to the charge of statutory rape in a court in Delaware on June 16, 2015.
+It seems she initiated a sexual relationship with a 15-year-old boy (presumably a virgin) in May 2014.
 The boy’s family is angry with her for this, declaring Shattuck had stolen their son’s innocence.
 The boy’s mother stated for the record “Miss Shattuck is a criminal, she admits to being a rapist. […] She must be held responsible.”
-(Baltimore Sun) On August 21, 2015 Shattuck was sentenced to 15 years in prison with all but two years suspended.
+(Baltimore Sun) On August 21, 2015, Shattuck was sentenced to 15 years in prison with all but two years suspended.
 The two years to be served as probation, in alternating weekends, at a Delaware community corrections center.
-In addition, she is obliged to pay more than $10,000 in restitution.
-What brought about the downfall of Molly Shattuck is the fact she upset the balance between her civil liberties and community standards in initiating a sexual relationship with this 15 year old boy.
+Also, she is obliged to pay more than $10,000 in restitution.
+What brought about the downfall of Molly Shattuck is the fact she upset the balance between her civil liberties and community standards in initiating a sexual relationship with this 15-year-old boy.

 Posted by Geoffrey